minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ).
 Yet, the Variance Inflation Factor (VIF) values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously highly correlated with one another.
-This means that the high adjusted $R^2$ values are not due to multicolinearity, but rather due to the high explanatory power of the model, which can be attributed to the fact that most of the control variables are highly significant and have a high explanatory power on their own, such as the representative's party and DW-Nominate dimensions which are already very good predictors of the representatives voting decisions on their own.
-Hence, the first hypothesis from this paper can be rejected, since the effect of pro and anti-environmental contributions on voting behaviour is not minimal, considering each effect is measured on a per 1000 USD scale and is also rather highly significant.
+This means that the high adjusted $R^2$ values are not due to multicollinearity, but rather due to the high explanatory power of the model, which can be attributed to the fact that most of the control variables are highly significant and have a high explanatory power on their own, such as the representative's party and DW-Nominate dimensions which are already very good predictors of the representatives voting decisions on their own.
+Hence, the first hypothesis from this paper can be rejected, since the effect of pro and anti-environmental contributions on voting behavior is not minimal, considering each effect is measured on a per 1000 USD scale and is also rather highly significant.

 #figure(